Calls for Submissions

 If selected for publication, writers will be asked to agree to the following conditions:

-Being available to work with an editor to prepare their work for final publication.
+Being available to work with an editor to prepare their piece for final publication.
 Editing may vary from minimal to extensive.

 Granting Triangular Prism first serial rights and publishing exclusivity for one year.
 If the work is later reprinted elsewhere, we kindly ask the author to acknowledge its first appearance in Triangular Prism.